phpable/fixes/README.md

 ```

 ## The list of function

+#### PCRE functions
 * preg_count

-Extends PCRE functions set.
-Return the count of matches given by a pattern.
+The function returns the count of matches found by a pattern.

 Declaration: